November 19, 2015

 The Beach Park

 Throughout my time here, I've fallen in love with the North Shore.
-Even in a time like this, with so many people running around and so much going on, it's become obvious to me how special this place is.
+Even in a time like this, with so many people running around and so much going on, it's become obvious to me how special

 The Beach Park is the portion of the North Shore of Oahu known for its perfect waves and spectacular scenery.
 This stretch of beach resides along Kamehameha Highway past Waimea Valley at the base of Pupukea.

 During the summer, the Beach Park is very desolate because of its absence of waves.
 The sand becomes dreadfully hot and the ocean dances in a beautiful light blue arrangement of colors.
 Just on the other side of the Beach Park, Shark's Cove may be found.
 While there are no waves, this rocky inlet is fantastic for exploring watery caves and observing Oahu's underwater life.
 Throughout the months of intense heat, shady palms are regularly used as shelter from the sun.